grinnell-cs/csc151-dh/_eboards/eboard37-2.md

   how do you know that it's correct?
     * Mediocre answer: "zero, one, two, three, four, five, six, seven, eight".
     * Better answer: `(vector-ref simulated-students 8)`.
+* Exercise 3: Why do we get different answers for Amy and Otto?
+Think about how binary search works.
+* Exercise 5: Note that the list-reverse and list-append procedures are already in the lab.

 ### Post lab